Search This Blog

 12. Roxette by Dr. Feelgood 1974

-In the mid Seventies Brashes record Stores used to have these great record sales where albums went from 99cents to 2.99.
-I bought some brilliant left of centre records there and managed to find lots of new music.
+In the mid-Seventies Brashes record Stores used to have these great record sales where albums went from 99 cents to 2.99.
+I bought some brilliant left-of-center records there and managed to find lots of new music.
 I'd read about this band but didn't know anything about them or what their music was like.
 But it was dead cheap so I gave it a go.
 These guys looked like petty gangsters from the film "Brighton Rock" and the music was tough stripped down r & b.
 But it instantly connected especially the single "Roxette".
-It was Wilco's lead/rhythm staccato guitar banged up against Lee Brilleaux tough vocals that did it.
+It was Wilco's lead/rhythm staccato guitar banged up against Lee Brilleaux's tough vocals that did it.

 They were John the Baptist to the coming of Punk soon after.

-To seal the deal in 1976 Trak Cinema's in Toorak used have midnight movie sessions where they played two rock movies.
+To seal the deal in 1976 Trak Cinema in Toorak used to have midnight movie sessions where they played two rock movies.
 One night "Going Back Home" Feelgood's live was one of the feature films.
 It was amazing to watch this band.
-Wilco used his guitar like a machine gun, Lee in a white suit that looked like it had been dragged through mud.
+Wilco used his guitar like a machine gun, Lee in a white suit that looked like it had been dragged through the mud.
 I heard he bought a white suit at the start of a tour and never cleaned it.
-Wilco and the bass player moving back and forth like 2 sharks.
-Lee staring down the audience.
+Wilco and the bass player move back and forth like two sharks.
+Lee stared down the audience.
 Fantastic!

 11.Children of the Revolution by T. Rex 1972

-I was the only one I Kew who liked T. Rex at Box Hill high.
-The other music heads for they were crap and a teenybopper band.
+I was the only one I knew who liked T. Rex at Box Hill High.
+The other music heads thought they were crap and a teenybopper band.
 They were listening to Focus for god's sake.
 This single made me feel I was part of something.
 Glam rockers.
 Part of a new revolution.
 Glam meant everything to me cos it meant nothing to anybody else I knew.
 Brilliant!

 10. I Bet You Look Good on the Dancefloor by the Arctic Monkeys 2005